List of Important Days in September

 • Book: Poverty and Un-British Rule in India (published in 1901).

-• The birth anniversary of Dr. Sarvepalli Radhakrishnan is celebrated as a teacher’s day since 1962.
+• The birth anniversary of Dr. Sarvepalli Radhakrishnan has been celebrated as a teacher’s day since 1962.

 • Dr. Sarvepalli Radhakrishnan was 2nd President of India and the first Vice President of India.